 Bonuses are an essential aspect of raises.
 They are additional payments that employees receive, usually at the end of the year or on special occasions.
 Bonuses are a way of rewarding employees for their hard work, dedication, and contributions to the organization.

 Bonuses can be of different types, such as performance-based bonuses, project-based bonuses, or company-wide bonuses.
 Performance-based bonuses are given to employees who have exceeded their targets or achieved exceptional results.
 Project-based bonuses are given to employees who have contributed significantly to a particular project or initiative.
 Company-wide bonuses are given to all employees as a token of appreciation for their overall performance.

 CTC: A Comprehensive Approach to Salary Hike

-CTC, or Cost to Company, is a comprehensive approach to salary hike that takes into account all the components of an employee’s compensation package.
+CTC, or Cost to Company, is a comprehensive approach to hike that takes into account all the components of an employee’s compensation package.
 CTC includes not only the employee’s salary but also other benefits, such as bonuses, medical insurance, retirement benefits, and other perks.

-CTC is an essential factor in salary hikes as it gives employees a comprehensive view of their compensation package.
+CTC is an essential factor in hikes as it gives employees a comprehensive view of their compensation package.
 Understanding CTC can help employees make informed decisions about their salary negotiations and plan their finances better.